We Have Many Reasons To Be Grateful For Modern Medical Waste Regulations And Management.

 Better Infection Control

 These programs help facilities make infection control plans.
 It includes proper containers and signage, access to the right cleaning supplies, and the latest in personal protective equipment.
 With laws come infection control programs that help identify and reduce risks of infections in patients and healthcare workers.

 Better Sharps Management

 Sharp is actually the medical term for a sharp-pointed object that can cut or puncture the skin.
 It includes needles, syringes, auto-injectors, lancets, and connection needles.
 We have a stringent set of guidelines and laws on how to deal with sharps waste Under the FDA.

 Sharps disposal guidelines state:

 - We can dispose used sharps in a sharps container

 - We can purchase sharps containers from supply companies

 - Sharps containers must be puncture-proof, rigid and have lids that seal securely

 We had to deal with the problem of what to do with the solid waste we generate.
 We should all be thankful for these advancements.
-As technology, science, and public health has evolved, so, too has the knowledge of proper Medical Waste Disposal needs, and for public health and safety reasons.
+As technology, science, and public health has evolved, so, too has the knowledge of proper medical waste disposal and general Medical Waste Disposal needs, and for public health and safety reasons.